moundekarneha/Atm/README.md

 Created generalised view of ATM software.
 Where user can login and check balance.
 Also able to do a transaction like deposite, withdraw, transfer money to another account.

+Technology Stack-
-Technology Stack- C# (Windows Form)language, .NET framework, SQL database.
+C# (Windows Form)language, .NET framework, SQL database.
-Created application using SQL-(SQL management studio 2014) and Frontend-(IDE- Visual Studio-2019)
+Created application using -
+Backend-SQL-(SQL management studio 2014) and
+Frontend-(IDE- Visual Studio-2019)

 Hi everyone, I am a software engineer working in a company from last few months.
 I am inclined to learn new technologies and programming languages.